 - Univeristy of California, San Diego, 2008

-A tutorial in my laboratory would provide experience with modern techniques in biomolecular simulations, including molecular dynamics and Brownian dynamics simulations; structure based drug design; structural boinformatics; continuum electrostatics and theoretical approaches for investigating the thermodynamic principles underlying the assembly and function of supramolecular complexes.
+A tutorial in our laboratory would provide experience with modern techniques in biomolecular simulations for investigating the thermodynamic principles underlying the assembly and function of molecular complexes.